csstools/sanitize.css/README.md

 #### Reduce Motion CSS

-A separate stylesheet that normalizes typography using system interface fonts.
+A separate stylesheet for restricting motion when the user has requested this at system level.

 ```html
 <link href="https://unpkg.com/sanitize.css/reduce-motion.css" rel="stylesheet" />